leanleon93/BnsPlugin_DatafilePluginloader/README.md

 # BnsPlugin_DatafilePluginloader

+A plugin for BnS NEO that enables dynamic loading and hot-reloading of "datafile plugins" at runtime.

+---

+## Overview
-## This is a BnS NEO Plugin that acts as an additional plugin loader to allow loading and reloading datafile hook plugins at runtime.

-To avoid confusion with other bns plugins I will call this new layer "datafile plugins" in this readme.
+**BnsPlugin_DatafilePluginloader** acts as an additional plugin loader for BnS NEO, allowing you to load, update, and reload lightweight datafile hook plugins without restarting the game.
+For clarity, this layer is referred to as "datafile plugins" throughout this readme.

+---

-## Load order visualized
+## Load Order Diagram

 ```mermaid
 graph TD
     D["BnS NEO Game"] --> C["pilao pluginloader<br />(winmm.dll)"]